 The Honors Thesis will be expected to demonstrate critical thinking, a mastery of disciplinary material, and the communication of complex ideas.
 The normal length of a thesis is 40-60 double-spaced pages.
 It should consist of two or more chapters, with a table of contents and a comprehensive bibliography.
 The supervisor of the thesis must be a ladder faculty member, normally chosen from among the faculty of Film & Media.

 The process for writing the Honors Thesis begins in the second semester of your third year or the first semester of your fourth year, during which you should develop a detailed proposal and a bibliography.
-Students are expected to take one of two upper-level writing courses in Film & Media: FILM 194: Advanced Film Writing: Words and the Moving Image or FILM 190: Capstone Seminar.
+Students are expected to take one of three upper-level writing courses in Film & Media: FILM 194: Advanced Film Writing: Words and the Moving Image or FILM 190: Capstone Seminar or FILM 193: Intermediate Film Writing.
 (An equivalent course from another department can substitute with approval of the faculty undergraduate advisor.)
 In one of these courses you will develop your creative or research project, write a thesis proposal, and secure a thesis advisor who will approve your project.

 The Film & Media Dept will also consider applications for a production-based Honors Thesis that has both a creative media element and a substantial written element addressing the historical and theoretical context for your project and/or your creative process.
 Students are encouraged to take the Intermediate Moving Image Production (FILM 185) and Advanced Production (FILM 186) sequence for developing a production-based thesis.
 FILM 186 can be taken concurrently with FILM H-195 Honors Thesis in the student’s final semester.
 The length and the form of a production-based thesis will be developed in consultation with the student’s faculty supervisor.